Acts 27 Lesson

 3. “All things came into being through Him, and apart from Him nothing came into being that has come into being.” -John 1:3,

-4. “It is I who made the earth, and created mankind upon it.
+4. “It is I who made the Earth, and created mankind upon it.
 I stretched out the heavens with My hands, and I ordained all their lights.” -Isaiah 45:12.

-God is able, and we can trust Him.
+And because He is, we can trust Him.

 GOD IS STRONG